ggerganov/llama.cpp/grammars/README.md

 ### A word about additionalProperties

 > [!WARNING]
-> By default, `object`s accept additional properties, which you might not want / not expect, and which will make sampling slower (not just because of the extra tokens, but also requires a slower grammar).
+> By default, `object`s accept [additional properties](https://json-schema.org/understanding-json-schema/reference/object#additionalproperties), which you might not want / not expect, and which will make sampling slower (not just because of the extra tokens, but also generates a slower grammar).
 > You can set `"additionalProperties": false` on the schema of any object to ensure only properties listed in `properties` are generated (not needed for non-`object` types, e.g. `array` or `string`).

 If you're using [Pydantic](https://pydantic.dev/) to generate schemas, you can disable additional properties with the `extra` config on each model class: